SlimRunner/scripting-guides/git-quick-guide.md

 ## Repo Reconstruction
 ### Goal
 Recreate a repo from its root up to one commit in its history.
-From that point onwards generate patches for all commits (of the original repo), but filter the diffs such that _only_ changes for an arbitrary set of files is included.
+From that point onwards generate patches for all commits (of the original repo), but filter the diffs such that _only_ the changes of an arbitrary set of files is included.

 The commit order and metadata should be preserved.
 To make things easier make two new directories for the two sets of patches.